How to leverage RPA as part of your digital transformation

 Scaling RPA is where benefits are truly realised.
 In order to scale RPA, the organisation needs to be prepared to invest in building expertise to support scaling.
 Whether this is done utilising internal resources or external professional services or a blended model, may mean the difference between an earlier payback period on the initial investment, or waiting until there is sufficient knowledge and expertise within the business to get enough momentum to see wins on the board.
 The most effective RPA operating model/ approach (and governance) will depend on the individual organisation’s priorities, capability and capacity and should be fully explored as part of the assessment mentioned above.

-Regardless of the operating model, what will hold true is that processes submitted for automation will need to assessed, ranked against the organisation’s RPA roadmap and strategy, and prioritised to go into the automation pipeline.
+Regardless of the operating model, what will hold true is that processes submitted for automation will need to assessed, ranked against the organisation’s RPA service roadmap and strategy, and prioritised to go into the automation pipeline.
 The governance structure supporting how processes are assessed and deployed should be engrained to ensure the best opportunity for success.

 RPA platforms are moving in the direction to allow individuals to manage and maintain their own robot assistant.
 And although the technology has come a long way in a short amount of time to be accessible to business users (versus technical developers), currently there is still a level of technical capability required to get the most of out of each platform.